sombreserotonin/SilentLock/README.md

-# Cryptify
+# SilentLock

-**Cryptify** is a lightweight Rust-based file encryption and decryption tool designed for simplicity, speed, and secure transmission.
+**SilentLock** is a lightweight Rust-based file encryption and decryption tool designed for simplicity, speed, and secure transmission.
 It allows users to encrypt files and share them over the internet securely through a terminal interface, with a web interface in development.

 ---